 Diverse Joy

-Infusing science, practical skills, and most of all, joy, into diversity discussions!
+Infusing science, practical skills, and joy into diversity discussions!
+Follow @DiverseJoy on social media!
 In each episode, Dr. William T. L. Cox and Dr. Amber Nelson share something that is bringing them joy, talk about a diversity topic, share stories, teach a bias habit-breaking skill, and give a media recommendation of something that brings them joy.
 Their goal is jointly to provide entertainment and education, and they infuse science, practicality, and most of all, joy into conversations about diversity, equity, and inclusion.
+Every episode also exists as a standalone educational video that you can find on YouTube, or through our website at DiverseJoy.com.
 Diverse Joy is hosted by Dr. William T. L. Cox and Dr. Amber Nelson, produced by Eric Roman Beining, with music by Jay Arner.
 New episodes release the first Wednesday of each month.
 Learn more at DiverseJoy.com.
 Development of the first season of Diverse Joy was sponsored in part by the National Institute of General Medical Sciences of the National Institutes of Health under award number R35GM128888.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
 Production is also supported by donations to our nonprofit, Inequity Agents of Change.
 Learn more at BiasHabit.com.

 Listen on: